 In the subsequent sections, we will use the above exact sequences to discuss the homology of $\Lg$ and $\ILg$.
-However, by a technical reason, we first consider the mapping class group $\Mgb$ of the surface $\Sgb$ obtained from $\Sg$ by removing an open disk, where each mapping class is supposed to fix the boundary of $\Sgb$ pointwise, and its subgroups $\Lgb$, $\ILgb$ and $\Igb$ corresponding to $\Lg$, $\ILg$ and $\Ig$ respectively.
+By a technical reason, however, we first consider the mapping class group $\Mgb$ of the surface $\Sgb$ obtained from $\Sg$ by removing an open disk, where each mapping class is supposed to fix the boundary of $\Sgb$ pointwise.
+The subgroups $\Lgb$, $\ILgb$ and $\Igb$ are defined similarly.
 Exact sequences similar to the above hold for these groups.
-We also assume that $g \ge 3$ to escape from the complexity of $\mathcal{I}_{2,1}$, which is not covered by Johnson's work (see the next section).
+We naturally identify $H$ with $H_1(\Sigma_{g,1})$.
+Also, we assume that $g \ge 3$ to avoid the complexity of $\mathcal{I}_{2,1}$, which is not covered by Johnson's work (see the next section).